Bikepacking MINI PANNIERS! 17 Nano/Small Bike Front Fork Panniers

 Measuring 3.5″ deep and 3.7″ wide, the Fork Pack is notably slender and can be compressed to a height of just 7.9″ or expanded to 11″ when fully loaded.

-Its effective and minimal shape pairs well with various cargo cages, for heavier items or food storage, heavy-duty cages like the Salsa Anything might be preferable.
+It’s effective and minimal shape pairs well with various cargo cages, for heavier items or food storage, heavy-duty cages like the Salsa Anything might be preferable.

 Restrap Fork Bag – 5 Liter

-best fork bag bikepacking
+restrap fork bag

 Weight: 0.4 lbs/190g | Capacity: 5L | Price: ~ $55 (without cage) | Waterproof: Yes

-Weighing in at a mere 187g, this fork bag keeps things lightweight, ensuring it won’t bog you down during your adventures, while a generous 5L capacity, offers ample space to stow essentials such as a compact sleeping system, a bikepacking stove or spare cycling clothes and winter base layer.
+Weighing in at a mere 187g, this fork bag keeps things lightweight, ensuring it won’t bog you down during your adventures, while a generous 5L capacity offers ample space to stow essentials such as a compact sleeping system, a bikepacking stove, or spare cycling clothes and winter base layer.

-Restrap takes pride in their manufacturing process, with a team of highly skilled machinists meticulously handcrafting each bag.
+Restrap takes pride in its manufacturing process, with a team of highly skilled machinists meticulously handcrafting each bag.
 These products are rigorously tested in the challenging terrain of the Yorkshire Dales.
 Restrap maintains control over the entire manufacturing process, from start to finish, to ensure the highest product quality.

-Quality gear though, does come at a price, with the bag costing around 50 bucks and the cage adding an additional 40.
+Quality gear, though, does come at a price, with the bag costing around 50 bucks and the cage adding an additional 40.
 However, for those who value Western-standard manufacturing and top-notch quality, this investment may be well worth it.

 5 Mini Panniers for Bikepacking